Aircraft Certification for Bird Strike Risk

 Although the great majority of reported bird strikes have little or no effect on continued safe flight, a small number of encounters, usually with flocks of birds and especially flocks of large birds, can damage aircraft or their engines so badly that they cannot continue to fly.

 Current aircraft certification standards therefore include requirements to demonstrate both airframe and engine resistance to bird impact.
 The standards which apply are those in place at the time of introduction of a new aircraft type or engine.
 Experience of accidents and incidents has led to progressively tougher requirements although, as with most certification standards, grandfather rights are applied so that new requirements are not retrospectively applied to in-service aircraft and engines.
 The standards established by both the U.S. Federal Aviation Administration (FAA) and European Union Aviation Safety Agency (EASA) are essentially similar but are not yet fully harmonised.
-However, new aircraft and engine types have to meet both so the more demanding of each applies in each instance.
-Assurance that certification standards have been met is achieved by various means including ground testing using dead birds, of specified weights and quantities, at representative impact speeds.
+However, new aircraft and engine types have to meet both, so the more demanding of each applies in each instance.
+Assurance that certification standards have been met is achieved by various means including ground testing using dead birds of specified weights and quantities, at representative impact speeds.

 Bird Impact Forces